zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 ## Next steps

 You successfully installed Zowe from the convenience build!
 However, before you start Zowe, you must complete several required configurations.
-The next step is to [Initialize the z/OS system and permissions](initialize-zos-system.md) for Zowe.
+The next step is [Initializing Zowe z/OS runtime](./configure-zowe-runtime.md).